edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-20-ergonomics-training.md

 permalink: /blog/ergonomics-training/
 author: { name: Clint Everton }
 image: blog/2019-02-20-ergonomics-training.jpg
-excerpt: "Ergonomics goes far beyond watching your posture.
+meta: "Ergonomics goes far beyond watching your posture.
 This is how to create the best ergonomics training courses for your employees (and why it matters!)."

 author: {
   name: "Clint Everton",